StackTips

 startService(intent);

-All the services used in the app need to be registered in application Manifest.
+All the services used in the app need to be registered in the application Manifest.
 Services are declared as shown below

 <!--Service declared in manifest -->